 2. Understand Your Customers’ Personas

-The content on your site should be centered around your targeted audience.
+The content on your site should be centered around your target audience.
 But who are they?
 Personas are fictional characters, which you create based research in order to represent the different user types that might use your service, product, site, or brand.

-Improve User Engagement with Various Types of Content Based on Your Customer Personas
+Improve User Engagement with Various Types of Content

 - Customer Testimonials